04/06/2019 - 04/07/2019

 Elkton, VA 22827

-Bridge the Gap for art is an opportunity to partake in a mini gallery hop in the shadows of the Blue Ridge Mountain.
-Visit Noon Whistle Pottery in Stanardsville, VA, enjoy art, wine, music and food.
-Drive 15 miles over Shenandoah National Park to SoLace Studios Fine Handcrafts in Elkton, VA.
-Enjoy art, wine, music and food.
-Visit both galleries in the same day or visit one gallery each day .
-Stay the weekend at Cair Paravel Farm and Lodging in Stanardsville, VA or Chesley Creek Farm in Dyke Virginia.
-Repeat.
+Bridge the Gap for Art is a gallery hop joining two galleries connected by a scenic drive over the Blue Ridge Mountains.
+Visit Noon Whistle Pottery in Stanardsville, Virginia to enjoy art, wine, music and tapas.
+Drive the beautiful 15 miles passing over Shenandoah National Park to SoLace Studios Fine Handcrafts in Elkton, Virginia for more art, wine, music and tapas.
+Visit both galleries in the same day or visit one gallery each day.
+Linger in the mountains overnight with accommodations at Cair Paravel Farm and Lodging in Stanardsville, Virginia or Chesley Creek Farm in Dyke, Virginia.
+You’ll be planning your return trip while in the middle of your first visit.

-When: Gallery openings held simultaneously Saturday, April 6 and Sunday, April 7, 2019 10am-5pm .
-Spend the weekend touring the backroads of Virginia through Shenandoah National Park forming the bridge between Noon Whistle Pottery in Stanardsville and SoLace Studios Fine Handcrafts in Elkton.
+When: Gallery openings held simultaneously at both galleries on Saturday, April 6 and Sunday, April 7, 2019 10am-5pm.
+Exhibit continues through May 31.
+Spend the weekend touring the backroads of Virginia over Shenandoah National Park forming the bridge between Noon Whistle Pottery in Stanardsville and SoLace Studios Fine Handcrafts in Elkton enjoying unique art, wine, music and tapas.

 Whichever gallery you choose to go to first will be the beginning of your mini tour through the backroads of Virginia to the other gallery. www.bridgethegapforart.com

-Bridge the Gap for Art in the Shadow of the Blue Ridge
+Bridge the Gap for Art in the foothills of the Blue Ridge

 Two craft galleries, one on each side of the Blue Ridge Mountains of Shenandoah National Park, are joining to strengthen shared ties of art and community.